Use automatic boosting

 You may notice that enabling Automatic Boosting doesn’t change anything in your search results ranking.
 This is most likely because Sitecore has not recognized any visitor pattern yet.
 A visitor pattern is recognized when visiting pages that correspond to an item with an assigned profile card.

-The fastest way to test your automatic boosting is to use the Experience Explorer (see Using the Experience Explorer).
+The fastest way to test your automatic boosting is to use the Experience Explorer (see Use the Experience Explorer).

 Remember to publish your search page or search component before using it.